TheOriginalBytePlayer/DX.Pdfium4D/USING_DX_PDF.md

 ## License

-The DX.Pdf wrapper classes are part of HOLOCRON and are licensed under the MIT License.
+The DX.Pdf wrapper classes are part of DX Pdfium4D and are licensed under the MIT License.

 PDFium itself is licensed under the BSD-3-Clause License.